Female Musical Artists Rock the Runway to Remind Women of Their No. 1 Killer

 The Heart Truth partners include: The Office on Women's Health, Department of Health and Human Services; the American Heart Association; WomenHeart: the National Coalition for Women with Heart Disease (the nation's only patient advocacy organization representing the 8,000,000 American women living with heart disease), and other organizations committed to the health and well-being of women.

 For additional information, visit www.hearttruth.gov.
-For downloadable images and photography, please visit www.hearttruth.gov or ftp://hearttruth.ogilvypr.com or email your inquiry to firstname.lastname@example.org.
+For downloadable images and photography, please visit www.hearttruth.gov or ftp://hearttruth.ogilvypr.com [Link no longer available] or email your inquiry to firstname.lastname@example.org.

 C-Band: IA 5/ Transponder 14C